uleska/uleska-automate/README.md

                         Name for the application to reference --version_name VERSION_NAME
-                        Name for the version/pipeline to reference --sast_pipeline       Add or update a SAST pipeline.
+                        Name for the version/pipeline to reference --update_sast         Add or update a SAST pipeline.
 Requires an pre- existing application.
 See documentation for other
                         settings
-  --sast_git SAST_GIT   Git URL for SAST repo --sast_username SAST_USERNAME
+  --sast_git SAST_GIT   Git URL for SAST repo.
+Required with --update_sast.
+  --sast_username SAST_USERNAME
-                        If repo requires authentication, this is the username to use
+                        If repo requires authentication, this is the username to use.
+Optional with --update_sast.
   --sast_token SAST_TOKEN
-                        If repo requires authentication, this is the token value to use
+                        If repo requires authentication, this is the token value to use.
+Optional with --update_sast.
   --tools TOOLS         List of tool names to use for this version.
-Used with
-                        --sast_pipeline.
-Comma separated
+Optional
+                        with --update_sast.
+Comma separated --update_container    Update a container pipeline.
+Requires an pre-existing application/config.
+See documentation for other
+                        settings
+  --container_image CONTAINER_IMAGE
+                        Name of image to use.
+Required with --update_container.
+  --container_tag CONTAINER_TAG
+                        Tag to use.
+Required with --update_container.
+  --container_connection CONTAINER_CONNECTION
+                        Connection name to use for container access.
+Optional with --update_container.
+If not included Docker Hub is assumed.
   --test                Run tests only for the application and version
                         referenced, do not wait for the results --test_and_results    Run tests for the application and version referenced,